nextapps-de/mikado/README.md

 When destroying a template, template definitions will still remain in the global cache.
 Maybe for later use or when another instances uses the same template (which is generally not recommended).

 When unloading templates explicitly the template will also removes completely.
 The next time the same template is going to be re-used it has to be re-loaded and re-parsed again.
-In larger applications it might be useful to destroy also dynamic views when it was closed by the user to free memory.
+In larger applications it might be useful to unload views to free memory when they was closed by the user.

 ## Compiler Service / Live Templates